 LanguageDutch, English, German

 NoteVideo recording of August 19, 1993 donor interview is available for viewing by request.
 Tapes 4 and 5.

-System of ArrangementCollection was arranged into series by the archivist based on provenance and record type.
+System of ArrangementCollection was arranged into series by the archivist based on record function and form.

 Rules or ConventionsISAD(G) informed by RAD

 Archivist's NotePrepared by Shyla Seller in October 2017.
 Revised in 2019 and 2021 with description of accrual.